Packet-Clearing-House/maptable/README.md

 },

 ```
-- `heatmap:` _(object, default: null)_ Add a heatmap on the map - we use concentrated circles (bandings) on every location in the dataset.
+- `heatmap:` _(object, default: null)_ Add a heatmap on the map - we use concentrated circles on every location in the dataset.
-    - `heatmap.maxMagnitude:` _(integer, default: 180)_ The maximum magnitude in degree of the circles.
-The unit is in degrees ( minimum 10 and maximum 180).
-    - `heatmap.stepMagnitude:` _(integer, default: 30)_ The magnitude that separates two concentrated circles on the heatmap.
-    - `heatmap.bandingsColorRGB:` _(string, default: "255, 0, 0")_ The color in RGB of the concentrated circles.
-    - `heatmap.maxOpacity:` _(function(count), default: (count) => 0.00403 * count + 0.3040)_ The function that calculate the maximum opacity in the central circle of the bandings per location.
-    - `heatmap.opacityWeight:` _(function(row, dataset), default: null_ A function that outputs a weight that is used as multiplicator for the opacity.
     - `heatmap.mask:` _(bool, default: true)_ Mask the heatmap with countries
+    - `heatmap.circles:` _(object)_ Properties of the circles that makes the heatmap gradient
+    - `heatmap.circles.min:` _(integer, default: 1)_ The min earth magnitude of the circles.
+The unit is in degrees (minimum 1 and maximum 180).
+    - `heatmap.circles.max:` _(integer, default: 90)_ The maximum earth magnitude of the circles.
+The unit is in degrees (minimum 1 and maximum 180).
+    - `heatmap.circles.step:` _(integer, default: 2)_ The magnitude that separates two circles on the heatmap.
+    - `heatmap.circles.color:` _(string, default: "#FF0000")_ The color in HEX of the heatmap circles.
+    - `heatmap.circles.blur:` _(float, default: 4.0)_ Blur radius that we apply on the heatmap.
+    - `heatmap.circles.magnitudeScale:` _(function, returns function(magnitude))_ Returns an anonymous function that defines the opacity scale of every circle on the heatmap *based on the magnitude*.
+You may access the MapTable api using `this` (see example)
+    - `heatmap.circles.datumScale:` _(function, returns function(datum), default: not set)_ Returns an anonymous function that defines the opacity scale of every circle on the heatmap *based on the magnitude*.
+You may access the MapTable api using `this` (see example)
     - `heatmap.borders:` _(object)_ Enable country borders.
 Set to `false` to disable it.
     - `heatmap.borders.stroke:` _(integer, default: 1)_ Country border stroke width.
     - `heatmap.borders.opacity:` _(integer, default: 0.1)_ Country border stroke opacity.